Alan Rough: Club career

-International
+International career

-He was chosen for the Scotland under-18s for the UEFA under-18 Euros held on home soil in 1970.
+Rough was chosen for the Scotland under-18s for the UEFA under-18 Euros held on home soil in 1970.

 Rough played in two FIFA World Cup tournaments for Scotland, in 1978 and 1982.
 He played 53 times for his country, keeping a clean sheet in 16 of those games.
 Rough was Scotland's most capped goalkeeper at the time of his retirement, but that record was broken by Jim Leighton.

 Rough's penultimate cap was won in the tragic circumstances of the 1–1 draw with Wales at Ninian Park, Cardiff in 1985.
 Rough came on as a half-time substitute because Leighton had lost his contact lenses.
 The result, secured by a late Davie Cooper penalty kick, meant that Scotland qualified for a play-off against Australia, but manager Jock Stein collapsed and died at the end of the match.
 Rough was selected for the finals squad by Alex Ferguson, but only played in one further international.